bio-tools/biohackathon2024-paper/paper/paper.md

 Including the EDAM topics of a software tool considerable decreased the number of unrelated publications for software names similar or equal to widely used words, such as "comet", "Claudio" and "FUJI".

+In general, capitalizaton should not be relied upon [@GOOD REF].
+Indeed, our Comet example was referred to as "COMET" by the developers themselves in the first publication mentioning it [@PMID16729052].

 ### Subsection level 3

 Please keep sections to a maximum of three levels.